dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 This document will provide you with tools for comfortably using our remote environment (the course server) to develop and test your team's pipeline.
 Here's the [cheatsheet](#workflow-cheatsheet).

+We will be covering three things today:
+1. Using linux command line to navigate directories and files on the course server (and your project directory).
+2. installing ``VSCode`` for coding (if you have not already) and setting up an ssh connection so you can edit code on the course server directly
+3. Making sure you access the project data on the coufrse database using psql and dbeaver.

 ### Basic tools for common tasks

 ![Basic Project Workflow](https://dssg.github.io/hitchhikers-guide/curriculum/setup/software-setup/imgs/tech_workflow.png)